 As regards Romance literature, my main interest is in Spanish and French modernism.
 I graduated with a BA in French and Spanish from Freie Universität in 2013.
 My final thesis looked at Lautréamont and the poetics of Surrealism.
 During my MA in Romance Literatures (2013–2015), I focussed on narrative theory and worked extensively on Free Indirect Discourse, completing an MA thesis examining its usage and function in the novels of Jean Echenoz and exploring their relationship to the Nouveau Roman.

-In Scandinavian literature, my focus is on the Middle Ages: I gained a BA at Humboldt-Universität, majoring in Scandinavian Literature and Language (Swedish, Old Norse), with a history minor (2012–2015).
+In Scandinavian literature, my focus is on the Middle Ages: I gained a BA at Humboldt-Universität, majoring in Scandinavian Studies (Swedish, Old Norse), with a history minor (2012–2015).
 During the academic year 2015/16, I completed an MPhil in Anglo-Saxon, Norse and Celtic at Trinity Hall, University of Cambridge.
 My final thesis analysed the relationship between Iberian and Norse versions of the Roland legend.